Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 • Limited content depth.
 Users have noted that the study materials, while organized, don't go deep enough on certain content areas.
 If you're weak in a specific domain, you might need to supplement with other resources.

 Bottom line: Academic Review is a reasonable choice if budget is your top priority and you want some level of personalized guidance.
-Just know that the personalization is front-loaded and the system won't keep adjusting as you progress.
+Just know that the personalization is front-loaded, the system won't keep adjusting as you progress, and the guarantee only applies to the prepaid plan.

 PrepJet Review